Otsebe/herdmetrics-ipcc-engine/README.md

 ## References

 - IPCC (2006). *2006 IPCC Guidelines for National Greenhouse Gas Inventories, Volume 4: Agriculture, Forestry and Other Land Use, Chapter 10: Emissions from Livestock and Manure Management.* IGES, Japan.
-- IPCC (2021). *Sixth Assessment Report (AR6) — Climate Change 2021: The Physical Science Basis.* GWP values, Chapter 7.
+- IPCC (2021). *Sixth Assessment Report (AR6) - Climate Change 2021: The Physical Science Basis.* GWP values, Chapter 7.
 - Woodward, S.L. et al. (2004).
 Levels of nitrate and tannin in feeds and their effects on methane production in vitro. *Australian Journal of Experimental Agriculture.*
 - Tan, H.Y. et al. (2011).
 Effects of condensed tannins from *Leucaena leucocephala* on methane production. *Animal Feed Science and Technology.*

 ---

-## Part of the HerdMetrics Project

-This engine powers the **HerdMetrics** mobile application — an Android-first React Native app built for Botswana's cattle farmers, developed as part of the Climathon Botswana climate innovation challenge.

-> Full application repository: [github.com/[your-username]/herdmetrics](https://github.com/[your-username]/herdmetrics)